nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 <tr>
 <td>Discharge destination</td>
 <td>The destination of the patient on discharge from hospital.
 National codes.</td>
-Eg NHS-run care home.

 <td>x</td>
 <td>x</td>
 </tr>
 <tr>
 <td>Discharge address</td>
 <td>Address to which patient discharged.
 Only completed where this is not the usual
-place of residence.</td>
+place of residence.Eg NHS-run care home.</td>
 <td>x</td>
 <td>x</td>
 </tr>